This is the featured image of the Add Interest to Drum Loops With Reverb blog article.

 ~Drum Loop - Unprocessed

-We could say that this drum loop sounds pretty clean, even boring.
+We could say that this drum loop sounds pretty clean, even dull.
 However, we can try to fix that.
-First, we select the drum loop block and use the cut tool to divide the hits in it.
+First, we select the drum loop block and use the cut tool to divide the hits.

-Next, we will choose which hits to independently process.
-Then, we will duplicate the drum loop channel and move each type of hit to its own individual track.
+Next, we will choose which hits to process independently.
+Then, we will duplicate the drum loop channel and move each type of hit to its track.
 You can check that out in the picture below.

 ~Drum Loop + Kick drum and Bassline- Drum Loop Unprocessed